This document describes the package structure that employs features in NuGet 3+ (Visual Studio 2015 and later). The

 Adding UWP support to an existing package

-If you have an existing package and you want to add support for UWP applications then you don’t need to adopt the packaging format described here.
-You only need to adopt this format if you require the features it describes and are willing to only work with clients that have updated to the latest version of the NuGet client.
+If you have an existing package and you want to add support for UWP applications, then you don’t need to adopt the packaging format described here.
+You only need to adopt this format if you require the features it describes and are willing to work only with clients that have updated to version 3+ of the NuGet client.

 I already target netcore45